-The Group's Finance Director and the Group's Internal Audit Manager attended all AC meetings by invitation.
+The Group's Finance Director and the Group's Haed of Internal Audit attended all AC meetings by invitation.
 A representative of the External Auditors, other Board members and Group's Head of Legal and Contracts also attended some of the meetings upon invitation by the Chairman of the AC.

-Summary of Activities in 2019
+Summary of Activities in 2020